ibm-cloud-docs/watsonxdata/data_policy.md

      You can also proceed without choosing a table, to allow user to create their own table.
      {: note}

-        If you choose a single table, you can select one, more than one, or all columns or choose no table and allow user to create tables within the schema.
+        If you choose a single table, you can select one, more than one, or all columns.
 If you choose more than one table, you cannot select any columns.
 The policy applies to all columns of the tables.
         {: note}

    - **Storage**